Every home seller at some point wonders “do open houses sell homes?” Or should I have an open house?”

-These are just the ones stopping by because they saw the sign and they had some time to kill.
+These are just the ones stopping by because they saw the sign and they had some time to kill on their way to a family barbecue.
 They were just curious.

-They want to make it clear they have a house they don’t plan on selling but were driving by and wanted to take a peek.
+The time killer wants to make it clear they have a house they don’t plan on selling or buying but were driving by and wanted to take a quick look.

 So in this case study, this was the largest group that showed up.

-Buyers that are not yet pre-approved by a bank to buy or sellers feeling out the market before they put their house on the market.
+Buyers that are not yet pre-approved by a bank to buy.

 Yes, they maybe have the want to buy but they are not physically able to buy in the next 60 days.
 That certainly does not do my seller any good!
 They are just using your house.